playcanvas/developer.playcanvas.com/docs/user-manual/scripting/vscode-extension.md

 * Open VS Code and navigate to the settings, type "PlayCanvas" in the search bar.
 * [Generate new API Key](https://developer.playcanvas.com/user-manual/api/) and enter the key and User ID in the settings.
 User ID can be found in your [PlayCanvas account settings](https://playcanvas.com/account).
-* Modify "PlayCanvas: Use Playcanvas Types" to enable or disable PlayCanvas engine types support for enchances IntelliSense support.
+* Modify "PlayCanvas: Use Playcanvas Types" to enable or disable PlayCanvas engine types support for enchanced IntelliSense support.
 It adds a virtual reference to the types automatically at the top of the source file.
-The reference will not be uploaded with source files updates.
+The reference will not be uploaded when script updated.

 ## Features